Process refunds for payments directly from the Square Point of Sale app or your online Square Dashboard.

 Once this window has passed, you must issue refunds outside of Square.

-When you issue a refund, your customer will be refunded their full purchase amount, and you will be refunded Square’s processing fee.
+When you issue a refund, your customer will be refunded their full or partial purchase amount, depending on the request.

 An employee’s ability to process refunds is determined by their role and permissions.

 The same process applies for partial refunds.
-The amount you are debited (and fees Square refunds) will be proportional to the partial refund amount requested.
+The amount you are debited will be proportional to the partial refund amount requested.